-The IDV-E platform based on bi-socket ARM Ampere Altra Max, will be equipped with two Xilinx FPGA Alveo U280 with passive cooling.
-The Tab.2.4 reports the technical specifications of the FPGA PCIe.
+The IDV-E platform based on bi-socket ARM Ampere Altra Max, will be equipped with two Xilinx FPGA Alveo U280 with the two-phases cooling.
+The Tab.
+2.2.4 reports the technical specifications of the FPGA board.

 Server Node